Len Stirling

-Len Stirling is a former politician in the Canadian province of Newfoundland and Labrador.
+Leonard Walter Stirling (November 3, 1937 – February 12, 2024) was a Canadian politician in the province of Newfoundland and Labrador.
 He was a member of the Newfoundland House of Assembly from 1979 to 1982 and was leader of the Liberal Party of Newfoundland and Labrador from 1980 to 1982.

 Private life

-Stirling is from Corner Brook and has worked as an insurance executive in private life.
+Stirling was from Corner Brook and worked as an insurance executive in private life.
 He served as deputy mayor of St. John's before entering provincial politics.

 Party president and assembly member

 Stirling was president of the Newfoundland and Labrador Liberal Party in the late 1970s and played a pivotal role in persuading Donald Jamieson to lead the party in the 1979 provincial election.
 The party's sitting leader, Bill Rowe, had been criticized by a majority of caucus members, and the party had scheduled a leadership review before the election was called.
 Rowe voluntarily stepped aside after Jamieson agreed to lead the party.
 The Liberals lost the election to Brian Peckford's Progressive Conservative Party, although Stirling was personally elected in the Bonavista North division.

 Jamieson resigned as Liberal Party leader after the election, and Stirling won a landslide victory over Leslie Thoms to become his successor in late 1980.